 me.
 Mark hadn't been to the Northwest in many years and this was Jayne's very first visit.
 I wish the weather

 had cooperated, though, because it was drizzly during much of their visit and we only got one, brief peek at nearby, snowcapped Mt.

 Hood.
 But despite the drippy weather, they still had a good time.

 Above: Jayne and Mark holding gliders at the Astoria column, where we tossed them from the top.
-It's an Astoria tradition.
+It's

 I took Mark and Jayne out to the Oregon coast one day and they were especially intrigued with the city of Astoria, a city of about

 10,000.
 Astoria was named after the early 1800s fur magnate, John Jacob Astor, who was one of the richest men in America at that

 time.
 The city has a fascinating history due largely to its location, because it sits at the mouth of the Columbia

 River.
 I've traveled all over the U.S. and I think Astoria is the most interesting city of its size in America, largely due to